This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird leads in data regulation & security

 deskbird is built and hosted in Germany with explicit GDPR compliance, making it the default choice for European organizations or those handling sensitive employee data under strict regulatory frameworks.
-If you're operating across multiple geographies (eg. with offices in both United States and Europe), deskbird’s transparent security posture and German infrastructure eliminate compliance uncertainty regarding data transfer and privacy without workarounds.
+If you're operating across multiple geographies (for example, offices in both the United States and Europe), deskbird's transparent security posture and German infrastructure eliminate compliance uncertainty around data transfer and privacy, without workarounds.

 deskbird has a more scaleable pricing scheme